ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

   * `{NUMBER}` will be replaced with the counter value of the name if the counter value is greater than 1, otherwise blank.

-* `game` is where either your chosen game goes or if you would like can be filled with multiple games each with different weights.
+* `game` is where either your chosen game goes or, if you would like, can be filled with multiple games each with different weights.

 * `requires` details different requirements from the generator for the YAML to work as you expect it to.
-Generally this is good for detailing the version of Archipelago this YAML was prepared for as if it is rolled on an older version may be missing settings and as such will not work as expected.
+Generally this is good for detailing the version of Archipelago this YAML was prepared for as, if it is rolled on an older version, settings may be missing and as such it will not work as expected.
 If any plando is used in the file then requiring it here to ensure it will be used is good practice.

 * `accessibility` determines the level of access to the game the generation will expect you to have in order to reach your completion goal.
-This supports `items`, `locations`, and `none` and is set to `locations` by default.
+This supports `items`, `locations`, and `minimal` and is set to `locations` by default.
     * `locations` will guarantee all locations are accessible in your world.
-    * `items` will guarantee you can acquire all items in your world but may not be able to access all locations.
-This mostly comes into play if there is any entrance shuffle in the seed as locations without items in them can be placed in areas that make them unreachable.
+    * `items` will guarantee you can acquire all logically relevant items in your world.
+Some items, such as keys, may be self-locking.
-    * `none` will only guarantee that the seed is beatable.
+    * `minimal` will only guarantee that the seed is beatable.
 You will be guaranteed able to finish the seed logically but may not be able to access all locations or acquire all items.
 A good example of this is having a big key in the big chest in a dungeon in ALTTP making it impossible to get and finish the dungeon.